JazzzFM/DocuMind/README.md

 ## 🛠️ Installation

-This section details how to set up DocuMind for local development without Docker.
-This requires manual installation of system dependencies.
+This section details how to set up DocuMind for local development *without* Docker.
+This approach is intended for developers who need to work directly on the codebase, debug specific components, or prefer not to use containerization for their development environment.
+It requires manual installation of all system dependencies.

 ### Prerequisites